rage/cyber-security-base-19/data/module-4/part-3/symmetric.md

 </programming-exercise>

 One-time pad (OTP) is one of the simplest encryption methods.
 To encrypt a message of, say, 140 bits you need a secret key of 140 bits.
-You compute the XOR of each message bit with the corresponding key bit, and you get 140 cryptotext bits,
+You compute the XOR of each message bit with the corresponding key bit, and you get 140 ciphertext bits,

 $$
 C = M \oplus K.
 $$

 The decrypting process is exactly the same as the encryption process.
-If you know the secret key you can decrypt the message by XORing bit-by-bit the cryptotext message and the key,
+If you know the secret key you can decrypt the message by XORing bit-by-bit the ciphertext message and the key,

 $$
 M = C \oplus K.